davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 overprinted by two subsequent tectonic episodes, with the impact and subduction of the Shatsky Rise large igneous province conjugate during the Late Cretaceous and the progressive evolution of a transform boundary in the Neogene.
-These episodes are recorded throughout the crustal geologic record of southern California and the central California Coast Ranges outboard of the San Andreas Fault.
-Using constraints from the Crystal Knob xenolith suite along with thermal modeling of tectonic scenarios, we show that the mantle lithosphere beneath the central California coast was created during the late Cretaceous and warmed by an asthenospheric pulse in the Neogene.
+These episodes have remade the crustal architectureof southern California and the central California Coast Ranges outboard of the San Andreas Fault.
+Using constraints from the Crystal Knob xenolith suite along with thermal modeling of tectonic scenarios, we show that the mantle lithosphere beneath the central California coast was created during the late Cretaceous and heated by an asthenospheric pulse in the Neogene.

 The Crystal Knob xenolith suite was erupted at 1.65 Ma and is sourced along